cat-react/form/docs/api.md

 ```js
 import {Form} from '@cat-react/form';
 ```

+### addValidationRule
+A static method to add global validation rules.

+// TODO

 ### onSubmit(values, valid)
 Method which is being called when a submit event is fired on the form, regardless of whether the form is valid or invalid.